 Anxiety is a common emotion, but how teens deal with it can be different.
-Most of the time, anxiety sets in as a kind of warning when a risky situation arises.
-However, anxiety can worsen and take over your thoughts so much so that it makes it hard to manage.
+Most of the time, anxiety sets in as a warning when a risky situation arises.
+However, anxiety can worsen and take over your thoughts so much that it is hard to manage.
 This situation is prevalent in teens as their young minds and bodies are still learning how to deal with all kinds of emotions.
-These emotions stem from things like peer pressure, traumatic loss, and even injuries.
+These emotions stem from peer pressure, traumatic loss, and even injuries.
 Understanding the signs of anxiety in teens is the key to controlling it.
 At Stonewater Adolescent Recovery Center, we can help your teen manage their anxiety and develop a plan for lifelong recovery.
-Call us at 662.373.2828 for more information.
+Call us at

-- Post-traumatic stress disorder often occurs in teen struggling to deal with their physical and emotional response to a stressful or dangerous situation
+- Post-traumatic stress disorder (PTSD) often occurs in teens struggling to deal with their physical and emotional response to a stressful or dangerous situation

 - Generalized anxiety disorder (GAD) leads to your teen excessively worrying and enduring anxiety attacks regularly